Sets the standard for mid-sized SUVs – but at a price

 As you’d expect with a contemporary crossover, the latest Volkswagen Tiguan’s bristling with standard and optional technology.

 There’s a raft of electronic safety equipment including adaptive cruise control, emergency city braking and LED lights front and rear.

-Volkswagen’s also further honed its Active Control system allowing you to tailor your on-road driving for comfort or firmness (Sport) depending on your personal tastes, as well as Snow and Off-Road modes when conditions are more challenging.
+Volkswagen’s also further honed its Active Control system allowing you to tailor your on-road driving for suppleness (Comfort) or firmness (Sport) depending on your personal tastes, as well as Snow and Off-Road modes when conditions are more challenging.

 The Parkers Verdict

 With such a huge amount of competition from all angles, the VW Tiguan asserts itself with a mature driving experience, a high-quality, practical interior and plenty of badge appeal.

 It’s not the most exciting car to look at, sit in or drive, but it’s such a well-rounded family SUV that it has to be on your shopping list if it doesn’t go out of your budget.
 It’s more expensive than many similar-sized rivals, but it should be a trouble-free car to own that deals with family life very well indeed.